zephyrproject-rtos/zephyr/samples/net/sockets/echo_async/README.rst

 ********

-The sockets/echo-async sample application for Zephyr implements an asyncronous IPv4 TCP echo server using a BSD Sockets like API with non-blocking sockets and a ``poll()`` call.
+The sockets/echo-async sample application for Zephyr implements an asyncronous IPv4 TCP echo server using a BSD Sockets compatible API with non-blocking sockets and a ``poll()`` call.
 This is an extension of the :ref:`sockets-echo-sample` sample.
 The purpose of this sample is still to show how it's possible to develop a sockets application portable